Skip to main content

 CHIME

-(Supervisor: Dr. Duncan Lorimer)
+(Supervisor: Dr. Thomas Steinberger)

-Pulsar Searches (Supervisor: Dr. Maura McLaughlin)
+Pulsar Searches and Timing (Supervisor: Dr. Maura McLaughlin)

 The group at WVU is involved in multiple large-scale pulsar surveys with the Green Bank and Arecibo telescopes.
 These searches are critical for discovering high timing precision millisecond pulsars that will increase the sensitivity of the NANOGrav pulsar timing array.
 Such pulsar searches also reveal exotic binaries that can be used to test general relativity and constrain the neutron star equation of state, young pulsars in supernova remnants that can tell us about supernova kick velocities, pulsars with a range of emission properties and intermittency timescales that inform the physics of pulsar emission, and can discover new FRBs.
 One REU student will analyze pulsar and transients data, lead follow-up observations of newly discovered pulsars, and learn how to “time” pulsars and thereby determine their periods, period derivatives, and binary parameters (if applicable).
 This project is expected to result in a publication with timing solutions for a number of newly discovered pulsars.